brNX/psutil_ros/README.md

-### ROS-wrapper for the the python psutils library
+### ROS-wrapper for the the python psutil library

-needs a recent version of psutils (use easy_install or pip to update if not available in the repositories)
+needs a recent version of psutil (use easy_install or pip to update if not available in the repositories)